charlesclz03/flowforge/DOCS/summaries/CURRENT_STATUS_SUMMARY.md

 ### Live URL: https://flowforge-pi.vercel.app

 **What you'll see**:
-- Marketing/landing page
+- Full landing + onboarding flow (home → how it works → session setup)
+- Google sign‑in and avatar in the header
+- Practice page with beat selection, difficulty/frequency controls, timer, prompts, and recording indicator
-- Hero section with branding
+- Recordings library with your saved takes (play/download/delete)
-- Feature descriptions
-- "Join waitlist" button

-**What you WON'T see**:
+**What you WON'T see (yet)**:
-- Practice application
-- Beat player
-- Recording interface
-- User authentication
+- Premium beats and paywalled features
-- Any functional MVP features
+- Public sharing feeds or social features
+- Account management beyond basic profile view

-**Backend APIs**: All working and accessible
+**Backend APIs**: All working and accessible in production

 ---